This is not the main library website, but you can easily access that here: http://www.lib.vt.edu/

 1. Don't be afraid to ask for help.
 Simply contact your librarian directly ------------------------>

-2. If you're doing research from off campus, make sure you use the Off Campus Sign In option.
+2. If you're doing research from off campus, check out our guide for Access Off Campus.

 4. When using Discovery Search, Google Scholar, or any of the databases that I recommend, break your research question into keywords, rather than typing in the entire sentence or question.
-Click here to read more about strategies for creating good keyword searches.
+Click here for tips on getting the most out of your searches!

 5. Use the Computer Science Subject Guide to identify relevant databases.